 PGS is in the process of defining metrics for each division and hat in our organization.
 Why?
-We talked to Theo Hunt, our on staff Lean Six Sigma Black Belt, to explain the process and benefit of spreading metrics throughout the organization instead of keeping them all at the top.
+We talked to Theo Hunt, a Lean Six Sigma Black Belt expert, to explain the process and benefit of spreading metrics throughout the organization instead of keeping them all at the top.
 Here is what she had to say:

 First, why are we working through the process of defining metrics throughout?
 Two reasons: alignment and control.
 To get an organization in alignment, i.e., all moving in the same direction, the measures of success from the top of the organization down to each individual’s position should all be aligned.
 There should be a clear path that shows how the measures throughout the organization aggregate and move the organization in a unified path forward.